 3. Diversify your investments

 Rather than zero-in on some stocks you think will perform well, consider diversifying your investments.
 Diversification is a major benefit of automated investing.
 These services generally invest your money in many stocks and bonds so that your investments are diversified.
 In doing this, if one part of your investment doesn't do well you haven't lost everything.
-Michael Allen, a Portfolio Manager at Wealthsimple explains that diversifying your portfolio means investing in many different geographies, industries, and asset classes (stocks, bonds, real estate etc).
+Michael Allen, an advisor at Wealthsimple explains that diversifying your portfolio means investing in many different geographies, industries, and asset classes (stocks, bonds, real estate etc).

 To potentially smooth out your investment returns over time you could put your money in many investments that are uncorrelated with one another.